Testura/Testura.Mutation/README.md

 The WPF is in a very early stage but it is possible to:

 - Create new projects
-- Create and see all the different mutations
+- Create and see all the different mutation operators
-- Run mutations and see result details
+- Apply mutation operators and see result details

-Simply open the Unima.exe, click new project and follow the instructions.
+Simply run Unima.exe, click new project and follow the instructions.

 ![Example of result](https://i.imgur.com/sAISq0h.jpg)

-## Available mutations
+## Available mutation operators

-Here is a short list of all current available mutations:
+Here is a short list of all currently available mutation operators:

 | Name                 | Mutations                                                                                             | Tag                   | Default |
 |----------------------|-------------------------------------------------------------------------------------------------------|-----------------------|---------|